Henry Schniewind is to present a keynote speech …

-Schniewind’s ‘tool’, or his framework as he calls it, helps people to focus on what is accurate target the exact web page rather than the flawed assumptions that lead victims into tragic accidents.
-Inaccurate assumptions and over generalisations like: there’s tracks on the slope, so it’s OK”; it’s safe in the trees; the danger is in springtime and on south-facing slopes etc. have killed many people.
+Schniewind’s ‘tool’, or his framework as he calls it, helps people to focus on what is accurate rather than the flawed assumptions that lead victims into tragic accidents.
+Inaccurate assumptions and over generalisations like: “There are tracks on the slope, so it’s OK”; “It’s safe in the trees”; “The danger is in springtime and on south-facing slopes” etc., have killed many people.

-Ever striving to mprove on his success, Schniewind will be demonstrating, at the CISI Financial Planners Conference, a new ‘Zoom in – Zoom out’ addition to his framework.
+Ever striving to improve on his success, Schniewind will be demonstrating, at the CISI Financial Planners Conference, a new ‘Zoom out – Zoom in’ addition to his framework.

-Zoom Out is focusing on that top-level area of the framework, sort of like the ‘snap decision making’ that gets us into trouble!
+Zoom Out focuses on the top-level area of the framework, rather like the ‘snap decision making’ that gets us into trouble!
 BUT these are accurate points.
 It’s for when you just don’t have the time or headspace to process a lengthy analysis of the situation.
 It’s not complete, but it helps avoid the flawed quick-thinking that leads to so many accidents.
-For example, even attention just to the 30° slope angle rule (deadly avalanches are never triggered on or around slopes of less than 30° slope steepness) and the “Terrain Trap’ avoidance rule can prevent accidents.
-Using just those wo points is incomplete, but much, much more accurate than the “let’s just follow the tracks” type of decision-making that gets people killed.
-It’s also a lot more accurate in terms of accident reduction than some sort of intuitive prediction on a specific slope’s chance of being triggered on a given day – even by experts.
+For example, even just paying attention to the ’30° slope angle rule’ (deadly avalanches are not triggered on or around slopes of less than 30° slope steepness) and to the ‘terrain trap avoidance rule’ can prevent accidents.
+Using just those two points is incomplete, but it is a lot more accurate than the “Let’s just follow the tracks” type of decision-making that gets people killed.
+It’s also a much more effective way of accident reduction than some sort of intuitive prediction on a specific slope’s chance of being triggered on a given day (even if given by experts).

-It was Chartered Wealth Manager, Andrew Gillett, a keen skier and a member of the financial planners community involved with the conference, who managed to persuade Henry to get involved.
-Gillett said: “Given my career in financial planning, I thought that risk assessment and critical decision-making transfer well from snow to personal finance and, in particular, Henry’s ‘where/how/prepared?’ mantra (framework) is something that could develop as a relevant thought process for financial planners.
+It was Chartered Wealth Manager, Andrew Gillett, a keen skier and a member of the financial planners community involved with the conference, who persuaded Schniewind to get involved.
+Gillett said: “Given my career in financial planning, I thought that risk assessment and critical decision-making transfer well from snow to personal finance and, in particular, Henry’s ‘Where/How/Prepared?’ mantra (framework) is something that could develop as a relevant thought process for financial planners.
 It’s especially close to recent articles and blogs arguing over whether capacity for loss means whether the client’s cash flow requirements can be met if investments fall by X%, or does it mean more without the returns of Y%, where the client’s long-term objectives cannot be achieved.
 In other words, that a degree of risk is compulsory”.